neokii/op4/README.md

 ***HKG Long control toggle. (radar + vision)***
 -----------------------------------------------
    - When toggled on, replaces the default Hyundai / Kia / Genesis factory longitudinal control system (SCC) with the openpilot system.
-May be useful for systems that don’t currently HAVE SCC but can support SCC via openpilot when programmed to another car variant(same model) that has radar..
-   - Lead markers are not available unless you have HKG long.
+   - Lead markers are not available unless you have HKG long toggle on; this is not a method to determine if longitudinal is working.
    - Radar harness or mod is needed.
+     - Move SCC ECU / RADAR to bus 2.

 ***RetroPilot***
 ----------------